The Eddy Duchin Story: Plot

 Fresh out of pharmacy school, young Eddy Duchin travels to New York in the 1920s to take a job playing piano for bandleader Leo Reisman's orchestra at a prestigious casino in Manhattan.
 But upon arrival, Eddy learns there is no such job for him.
-However, he jumps on stage and plays the piano so well, that his musicianship and classic style makes a good impression on the audiences and attracts several important patrons.
+However, he jumps on stage and plays the piano so well that he makes a good impression on the audiences and attracts several important patrons.

-A wealthy socialite, Marjorie Oelrichs, turns her head to his music and becomes captivated by his artistry on the piano.
+A wealthy socialite, Marjorie Oelrichs, becomes captivated by his artistry on the piano.
 She comes to meet the performer and takes a personal interest in Eddy.
 He is invited to the home of her wealthy aunt and uncle, the Wadsworths, for a party.
 However, Eddy is slightly disappointed to discover that he has been asked there mainly to entertain.
 Meanwhile, his mastery of the piano is recognized by the impresario, Lou Sherwood and the bandleader, so he gets a steady gig at the casino.
 He soon invites his parents to visit him in New York and they meet Marjorie.
 Having fallen in love, Marjorie goes so far as to propose marriage to Eddy rather than the other way around.
 His parents approve the marriage.
 She has secret fears that she expresses on their wedding night, and tragedy strikes when Marjorie dies soon after giving birth to their child.
 Devastated, Eddy devotes himself to making music and tours the world with his band with impresario who became his closest friend and confidant.
 An anguished Eddy leaves his baby boy, Peter, in the care of Wadsworths family with a nice governess to look after the child.
 Five years later, Eddy, tired of touring returns to New York and meets Peter for the first time.
 At the start of the Second World War, Eddy joins the U.S. Navy and serves on a warship in the war.
 During the war, Eddy also plays piano for his fellow servicemen and also teaches a young boy to play chopsticks on the piano.
 After the war he is finally persuaded to visit his son, where he meets Peter's governess, a British immigrant named Chiquita.
 Eddy and Chiquita eventually grow on each other after an uneasy start.
 Eddy is amused witnessing that his son Peter is learning to play the piano following his father's trade.